Hyperproof/hypersync-sdk/doc/054-proof-types-json.md

 The name of each property must match the name of a JSON proof type under `/json/proof`.
 For example, if you have a JSON proof type called `groupMembershipList.json`, your proof types object should be a property called `groupMembershipList`.

+The value of each property is a simple object containing a `label` property along with an optional `category`.

+If a category is specified, it will be used to match the proof against the proof category chosen by the user.
+For more information on proof categories, see [Criteria Fields JSON Format](./053-criteria-fields-json.md).

-The value of each property is a simple object containing a label.
-This label is shown to the user in a Proof Type field.
+The label attribute is the human-readable name of the proof type.
+It is shown to the user in the Proof Type field.

 ## Example